smcgdub/MS4_In_Safe_Hands/README.md

 **PROBLEM**

-* In this project on my order model first name and last name are seperate items as opposed to just full name.
+* In this project on my order model first name and last name are separate items as opposed to just full name.
 When i was developing the webhook this caused a development issue.
-In Stripe their system doesnt have fields for first name and last name, it just has a field for name (Full name).
+In Stripe their system doesn't have fields for first name and last name, it just has a field for name (Full name).
 The issue that arose was when a user placed an order there was a duplicate order being created in django admin.
-This was being caused by the order being placed and then the webhook checking to see if that order was already in existance in the database.
-It was looking at the name field for the users full name however because my model uses first name and last name it wasnt recognising the first order and it was creating a duplicate order in Django.
+This was being caused by the order being placed and then the webhook checking to see if that order was already in existence in the database.
+It was looking at the name field for the users full name however because my model uses first name and last name it wasn't recognizing the first order and it was creating a duplicate order in Django.

 #### **SOLUTION** ####

 * The solution i came to for now is practical but not ideal.
 What i did was:

 1. Added another line to my order model which was `full_name = models.CharField(max_length=100, null=True, blank=True)`
-2. Then in my save method of my order model i used the following code `self.full_name = self.first_name + " " + self.last_name` to concatinate the first name and last name into full_name
+2. Then in my save method of my order model i used the following code `self.full_name = self.first_name + " " + self.last_name` to concatenate the first name and last name into full_name
-3. In my webhook_handler.py file i then changed the code for if the order doesnt exist from:<br>
+3. In my webhook_handler.py file i then changed the code for if the order doesn't exist from:<br>

 `first_name__iexact=shipping_details.name` and `last_name__iexact=shipping_details.name` and changed it to `full_name__iexact=shipping_details.name`